ncss-tech/soilReports/inst/reports/region11/mupolygon_summary_by_project/README.md

 This report summarizes the zonal statistics for an MUPOLYGON layer within a file geodatabase.
 The spatial variables summarized include: elevation, slope, aspect, relief, preciptation, temperature, frost free period, and landcover.
 The report assumes the spatial data follows the proper folder hierachy and naming conventions (e.g. C:/geodata/project_data/11IND).

 The spatial extent for the summary is derived from an MUPOLYGON layer contained in a file geodatabase.
 To select the desired map units for analysis specify the NASIS projectname.
-The projectname will be used to query NASIS via a web report and the nationalmusym linked to the proejct will be identified and used to subset the MUPOLYGON layer.
+The projectname will be used to query NASIS via a web report and the nationalmusym linked to the project will be identified and used to subset the MUPOLYGON layer.

 ## Report Parameters